 The master's degree in nursing program at Creighton University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccrediation.org).

 MSN Admission Requirements

-Admission into the MSN Program is based on academic acceptance by the Graduate School.
-Academic Acceptance by the Graduate School is based on meeting the following requirements:
+Admission into the MSN Program is based on academic acceptance by the College of Nursing.
+Academic acceptance is based on meeting the following requirements:

-- Bachelor of Science degree with a major in nursing from an Accreditation Commission for Education in Nursing (ACEN) or Commission on Collegiate Nursing Education (CCNE) accredited college or university.
+- Bachelor of Science degree with a major in nursing from a Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN) accredited college or university

 - An official transcript of all previous academic work at the collegiate level.
 Applicants must assume the responsibility of requesting the registrar of each institution previously attended to mail or e-mail an official transcript directly to Creighton University Enrollment Services Department.

 - Three recommendations from persons able to evaluate the applicant’s academic potential as well as current potential competency in nursing.
 One reference should come from a nursing employer or supervisor.
 Baccalaureate nursing students applying during their last undergraduate semester will be required to provide a reference from their most recent clinical instructor and/or preceptor.

 - A current unencumbered registered nurse (RN) license to practice in the U.S

 - A current resume/curriculum vitae that provides evidence of leadership or service experiences